 Conclusion

-Customer expectations now drive innovation.
-Personalized driver assistance tools and predictive maintenance alerts create tailored experiences.
-Data from millions of miles traveled informs smarter design choices, evident in Hyundai’s noise-reduction breakthroughs and Ford’s aerodynamic optimizations.
+Customer needs are driving innovation.
+Personalized tools and predictive maintenance are creating better experiences.
+Data from millions of miles traveled helps make smarter design choices, like Hyundai’s noise reduction and Ford’s aerodynamics.